Calendar

 Warrior1

 He has a lot to stand watch over, for the harbor is a lot busier than I thought.
 The ocean surrounding Yeosu is often laden with cargo and container ships and tankers.
-It often seems that it’s rather a lot of shipping for Yeosu, and indeed, north of the peninsula, just 18 kilometers across the bay, lies Gwangyang, one of the world’s top 15 busiest ports, according to this source and this one, among others.
-One of Korea’s industrial giants, Posco Steel, has a steel works facility there that is the world’s largest such facility.
+It often seems that it’s rather a lot of shipping for Yeosu, and indeed, north of the peninsula, just 18 kilometers across the bay, lies Gwangyang, one of the world’s top 15 busiest ports, according to this source, among others.
+One of Korea’s industrial giants, Posco Steel, has a steel works facility there that is the largest in the world.
 Most of the ships in the photo below, taken near Sindeok Beach, are probably heading to Gwangyang.

 Ships_in_Harbor